 To install this, you can go to the Chrome Web Store, or, if your school provides managed devices to the students, use the Google Admin panel: (more details available here: https://help.kamiapp.com/en/articles/788325-how-to-deploy-to-the-kami-app-and-extension-to-the-school-domain)

-Once your students have received the link, they need to open the file into Kami.
-This is done via the "Open with" drop-down at the top of their screen.
-They should then select the "Annotate with Kami" option, which open the file in Kami.
+Students will be taken to this view below and can open the document via the "Open with" drop-down at the top of their screen.
+They can then select the "Annotate with Kami" option, which opens the file in Kami.

 To submit work, students can also attach the annotated file copy to the assignment and submit that back through the chosen LMS's submission features.
 The teachers can then grade, use the Kami tools to add comments and feedback, then return the grade through the LMS.

-Creating Kami group assignments:
+Creating Kami group collaboration assignments:

 If you would like to use Kami for group assignments, the workflow is even easier.
 You can create a Kami sharing link, via the share button in the Kami Menu Bar: